-7. Financial Management and System of Internal Controls Questionnaire (including applicant disclosure of high-risk status)
+8. Financial Management and System of Internal Controls Questionnaire (including applicant disclosure of high-risk status)

-Every applicant (other than an individual applying in his/her personal capacity) is to download, complete, and submit the OJP Financial Management and System of Internal Controls Questionnaire, as part of its application.
+Every applicant is to download, complete, and submit the OJP Financial Management and System of Internal Controls Questionnaire, as part of its application.

 Among other things, the form requires each applicant to disclose whether it currently is designated "high-risk" by a federal grant-making agency outside of DOJ.
 For purposes of this disclosure, high risk includes any status under which a federal awarding agency provides additional oversight due to the applicant's past performance, or other programmatic or financial concerns with the applicant.
 If an applicant is designated high risk by another federal awarding agency, the applicant must provide the following information: